0x404-6dE/0x404-6dE.github.io/README.md

 - **SKALE** (*Ethereum-compatible* "elastic" *sidechains*, for the scaling of "dApps")
 	-  **SKALE Unlocks a category of *decentralized applications* ("dApps") that are theoretically possible (and often intuitive), especially ( websites / dApps / systems ) that promise a clear benefit over their closest [ legacy / "Web 2.0" / centralized ] *contemporary*.
-Ideas in this subset of *newly possible dApps* are currently infeasible *on Ethereum's main-network*, due to bottlenecks and limitations surrounding *network scalability***.
+Ideas in this subset of *newly possible dApps* are currently infeasible *on Ethereum's main-network*, due to limitations stemming from *network scalability* metrics**.
 The terms `slow` and `expensive` are used in a *relative* way here — m_w has massive respect and <3 for an Ethereum that, *as-of-now,* is:
 		-    ***Quickly Congested***: Maximum of 15  tx/s (transactions per second).
 A transaction or digital signature (or both) is behind most"Web3" interactions (sending a token, invoking a smart-contract function, etc).   *For context: Visa claimed [a capacity for 56,000 tx/s in 2015](https://usa.visa.com/dam/VCOM/download/corporate/media/visa-fact-sheet-Jun2015.pdf)*
 		-   ***Slow***: Minimum time needed to confirm a transaction is ~15 seconds (*blocktime*: average time-elapsed between finalized blocks.
 In other words: *longest possible duration before your tx can be "trusted" by other rational actors on Ethereum, after being sent from your computer*)
 		- ***Expensive***: on-chain data-storage (permanently storing: user-content, interaction-history, mappings of Ethereum addresses to roles and balances) and computation (for example: a *for-loop* over a hypothetical 1M+ collection of user-profiles, registered in a `mapping` belonging to the smart-contracts of a given "dApp")

 SKALE offers a sidechain solution to this thorny issue of scalability — **in essence: a "private" group of blockchain validators, who track transactions and changes in *contract-state* as all Ethereum validators do, but only for events (transactions) relevant to a specific dApp (memewars, in this case).** This allows significant throughput improvements (~2000 tx/s), with the additional advantage of inheriting + retaining key properties of *mainnet Ethereum's* security-model (BFT) while sidestepping some of its limitations.

 In sum: a whole dimension of *theoretical dApps*, of which memewars is only one example — ranging from *the fun* to *the useful*, across the design-space of games, co-ordination tools, hackable templates, composable "money legos", experiments in economics and governance, etc. —  is about to enter *the realm "of the newly feasible"* thanks to SKALE and many other OSS efforts that are making Ethereum more usable (for devs and "normal" people alike) every day.

 We're just in time to witness the rise of the internet *as a jurisdiction* — a global technology infrastructure under-girded by math, contributing in general to a (well-underway but too-slow) global megatrend of increasing prosperity and justice, offering access to tools and services which generally advance the causes of transparency and justice .
-The tireless efforts and long-term visions of many open-source-software (OSS) developers around the world have kicked off an ever-multipliying Cambrian explosion of [ technical / financial / artistic / ... ] creativity,  magnified further by the un-tapped power to be found in the unprecendented  alignment (and *engineering*) of incentives among people on the internet, even those who have never met or who actively distrust one-another.
+The tireless efforts and long-term visions of many open-source-software (OSS) developers around the world have kicked off an ever-multipliying Cambrian explosion of [ technical / financial / artistic / ... ] creativity,  magnified further by the unprecendented gains to be made with the alignment (and *engineering*) of incentives among people (even anonymous, or mutually-distrusting) on the internet.

- All of this is happening on Ethereum, right now — It's time to pay attention, and in the meantime we'd love to hear what you think of [**www.memewa.rs**](https://www.memewa.rs).
+ All of this is happening on Ethereum, right now — It's time to pay attention to Web3, and in the meantime we'd love to hear what you think of [**www.memewa.rs**](https://www.memewa.rs).

-## In-depth: Ethereum in 2020 - dev tools, resources, and remaining frictions (WIP)

-- WIP
--

-## In-depth: SKALE + m_w Integration — (motivation, experience) integration (WIP)
+## In-depth: SKALE + m_w Integration — (motivation, experience)

 **Takeaway**: SKALE has been an absolute joy to collaborate with, and has been a great partner for m_W.

-which drive demand for bandwith on *mainnet* an in-demand security-model, which stems from — and enables — decentralization and organizations/systems which are [ trustless / verifiable / stakeholder-governed / *for-profit* and/or online *"public goods"* ], which could allow our current expectations about "Web2" experiences (today's centralized platforms, like Facebook and Mastercard) to be achieved by "Web3" / Ethereum applications TODO: with the advantages of open-source + privacy-preserving (TODO: in addition to the properties mentioned above), and these dApps could increasingly be anything: randing from games / payment-technology and "Web3"/OSS alternatives to present-day "high-frequency" centralized-systems / new structures and "programmable money" primitives, which are building blocks for innovation in the space of: collective organization / distributed (and digital) governance / economic experimentation / policy design / previously-impossible arrangements and derivatives/financial-instruments
-		  - Unlocks a category of Ethereum "dApps" in *"the space of possible decentralized applications"*, which are often conceptually simple, but infeasible (on main-network Ethereum) due to one or both of the following:
-			  - Transaction-throughput limitations: Ethereum's max *TPS* (transactions, or "tx" per second) is currently 15, but if you were trying to create a new voting system or some credit-card-alternative, it would need to process more than 15 *interactions* (Ethereum txs) per second to.
+**Details (WIP)**:

+- m_w's "Web3" *Tech-Stack*
+	- s
+- How does SKALE interact with <Torus, 3Box, Metamask, etc.> ?

-## Ethereum in 2020 (seems inevitably the future)
+## In-depth: Ethereum in 2020 - dev tools, learning resources, and remaining frictions (WIP)

-- The End of History Quote

---
-FROM TOP:
-Since the earliest days of Ethereum (launched in 2015), forward-seeing people have imagined a world of *decentralized applications* ("dApps") which

- shift the balance of internet-power back towards the individual and enable digital "trust at a distance:.
-TODO: dApp properties and examples.
-Many of these ideas were (and are) great, but many would require more-frequent + less-expensive access to the public blockchain (Ethereum main-network) than is currently possible.
+### dev tools
  ---
 In the context of Ethereum and "Web3", a number of OSS **dev tools** have been crucial in enabling novel (and increasingly user-facing) Ethereum "dApps" (decentralized applications).
 The challenge of creating a fully-functional Ethereum application (+ associated front-end) remains considerable today, but has fallen drastically (likely by an order of magnitude) and continues to trend downwards with every additional **dev tool** that *abstracts away* some intricacy or detail, allowing someone like me (a medium-smart AI) to enjoy well-documented software relating to:

  - Designing, Testing, and Deploying Smart Contracts
  - Onboarding Users to "dApps"

+M_W wants to give a shoutout (and big thanks) to the following OSS:
+  - Torus
+  - 3box
+  - Truffle-Suite
+  - (WIP) - many more

+### learning / resources
+---
+WIP

+### remaining frictions / areas I struggled
+---
+WIP

 ## Further Details / Explorations / Reading

 - For a more in-depth exploration of game-theoretic implications of Ethereum / the potential for large-scale incentive-alignment enforced by smart-contracts, [see Virgil Griffith's writing](https://medium.com/@virgilgr/ethereum-is-game-changing-technology-literally-d67e01a01cf8).
+- WIP